Lin-cT/stu2/_posts/2023-12-19-Class_7_Legalandethicalconcerns.md

 toc: true
 comments: false
 layout: post
-title: Student Teach - Legal and Ethical Concerns of Technology
+title: (Class 7) Student Teach - Legal and Ethical Concerns of Technology
 description: A lesson on the legal and ethical concerns of technology!
 By Aditi, Eshika, Cindy, Avanthika, Nupur
 type: ccc
 courses: { csp: {week: 17} }